asimovian/old-plur-backup/js/plur/event/Emitter.md

 > //   car/event/control/Brake
 > //   car/event/control/Gas
 > //   car/event/telemetry/Temperature
+> //   car/event/telemetry/FluidLevel.Oil
+> //   car/event/telemetry/FluidLevel.Fuel
 >
 > // Subscribe to a specific event.
-Only receives events of type car/event/control/Break.
+Only receives events of type car/event/control/Brake.
 > myEmitter.on('car/event/control/Brake', function(event, data) { /* ... */ });
 >
 > // Subscribe to all events within a namepath.
-Receives both car/event/control/Brake and car/event/control/Gas.
+Receives both control/Brake and control/Gas.
 > myEmitter.on('car/event/control/\*', function(event, data) { /* ... */ });
 >
+> // Subscribe to all events within a namepath.
+Receives both FluidLevel.Oil and FluidLevel.Fuel.
+> myEmitter.on('car/event/telemetry/FluidLevel.\*', function(event, data) { /* ... */ });
+>
 > // Subscribe to all events with a larger namepath.
-Receives all three events.
+Receives all five events.
 > myEmitter.on('car/event/\*', function(event, data) { /* ... */ });
 >
 > // Receives ALL events received by the emitter.
 > myEmitter.on('\*', function(event, data) { /* ... */ });
 >
-> // Receives no events.
+> // Receives no events, in this case.
 > myEmitter.on('bus/\*', function(event, data) { /* ... */ });